-One month before the end of the year the classification council of both DP1 and DP2 year teachers inform the students of predicted final grades, as well as of credit warnings that are given when a student is at risk of getting a failing grade.
+One month before the end of the year the classification council of DP1 and five weeks before the end of the DP2 year teachers inform the students of predicted final grades, as well as of credit warnings that are given when a student is at risk of getting a failing grade.
 There are two types of credit warnings:

-- Attendance failing condition - The final grade of 1 in SL subjects, the final grade of 1 or 2 in HL subjects, the final • grade of E in ToK.
+- Attendance failing condition - The final grade of 1 in SL subjects, the final grade of 1 or 2 in HL subjects, the final grade of E in ToK.